WorldHistoricalGazetteer/place/docs-source/content/500-System.md

 - **GitHub Pages**

   > A static site hosting service used for this WHG documentation.
-The documentation is written in Markdown, script, and built into HTML by GitHub Actions, using Sphinx.
+The documentation is written in Markdown script, and built into HTML by GitHub Actions, using Sphinx.

 ### Monitoring and Analytics Components